 Eric Dreshfield loves Dreamforce but couldn't go in 2011, so he decided to create Midwest Dreamin' — a local community event packed with keynotes, breakouts, and networking.
 Midwest Dreamin' has become an annual affair in Chicago and has inspired a groundswell of 20+ community-led events, like Texas Dreamin' — which was a successful effort pulled off by a team of twelve community leaders.

 Annie Shek-Mason started Trailhead4All by challenging the Salesforce community to host at least one Trailhead learning event at a nonprofit, school, or any community gathering.
 Within weeks more than 40 people had accepted the challenge.
 Annie inspired Shonnah Hughes to pursue her dream of teaching young women of color all about tech, starting with Trailhead.
 Scott Luikart started a fundraising campaign to get computers and teach Trailhead at Montrose Grace Place, a safe haven for homeless LGBTQ teens in Houston.

 Stephanie Herrera saw her Salesforce career as a path to a better life with better pay and more options.
 In addition to her Women In Technology leadership, she started Salesforce Saturdays to connect with others who wanted to study and learn more about Salesforce outside of the work week.
 Her local group in Austin meets every Saturday, and the concept is taking off in multiple global locations.

 6. MENTORSHIP CENTRAL

 James Goerke and Sean Lee love all the learning, fun, and mentorship that happens in their local community groups.
 They want every customer in any location to have the benefit of the mentorship, so they built the Mentorship Central app, to help help customers volunteer to become and find mentors.
-More than 100 matches have been made in less than a year, 17 in April alone.
+More than 100 matches have been made in less than a year.

 5. SFDC99 BLOG